Sappho: Surviving poetry

-Until the last quarter of the 19th century, only the ancient quotations of Sappho survived.
+Until the last quarter of the 19th century, Sappho's poetry was known only through quotations in the works of other ancient authors.
 In 1879, the first new discovery of a fragment of Sappho was made at Fayum.
-By the end of the 19th century, Grenfell and Hunt had begun to excavate an ancient rubbish dump at Oxyrhynchus, leading to the discoveries of many previously unknown fragments of Sappho.
+By the end of the 19th century, Bernard Pyne Grenfell and Arthur Surridge Hunt had begun to excavate an ancient rubbish dump at Oxyrhynchus, leading to the discoveries of many previously unknown fragments of Sappho.
 Fragments of Sappho continue to be rediscovered.
-Most recently, major discoveries in 2004 (the "Tithonus poem" and a new, previously unknown fragment) and 2014 (fragments of nine poems: five already known but with new readings, four, including the "Brothers Poem", not previously known) have been reported in the media around the world.
+Major discoveries were made in 2004 (the "Tithonus poem" and a new, previously unknown fragment) and 2014 (fragments of nine poems: five already known but with new readings, four, including the "Brothers Poem", not previously known).
+Additionally, in 2005 a commentary on her poems on a papyrus from the second or third century AD was published.